Skip to Main Content

 You do not have to book onto the workshop as attendance is on a first come first served basis.

-If you need further information or any adjustments to fully access the workshop, please contact libraryhelp@tees.ac.uk in advance.
+If you need further information or any adjustments to fully access our sessions, please contact libraryhelp@tees.ac.uk in advance.

 clock logo